samutayuga/samkuberop/README.md

 > It could be interesting to have a REST API exposed, to control the new deployment triggered by the api client

 ## Helm Based
-The existing helm chart are embedded int the operator `Operator` pattern .
+The existing helm chart are embedded in the `Operator` pattern .
 The operator implementation itself can be installed as a helm chart as well.
-Once it is running, it will `watch` the object of a certain `Kind`, most likeyly is an object of `Custom Resource`.
+Once it is running, it will `watch` the object of a certain `Kind`, which is the `Custom Resource`.
 There is a concept `primary` and `secondary` resources.
 But for this brief introduction it may not be so interesting.

 `Creation`